vruetten/toubkal-ecolodge/pages/pages-root-folder/index.md

   title: "Accommodation"
   url: '/accommodation/'
   image: widget-1-302x182.jpg
-  text: 'Located in the heart of the valley, come here for a perfect escape and experience a life in nature like never before'
+  text: 'Located in the heart of the valley, come here for a perfect escape and experience a life in nature like never before.'
 widget2:
   title: "Activities"
   url: '/activities/'